johnjackoleary/cfi-commonplace-book/projects/helicopter/Gyro Questions.md

 - Water versions for lake landings?
 - Big side slip warnings in POH!
 What's that about?
 - How noisy is it to people below?
+- What do you tell people with safety concerns?

 Training: